Best Spanish schools in Madrid by category - student age group, value for money

 Taxi: 25 minutes drive to city center of Madrid

-Q&A - Questions about Spanish courses and schools in Madrid
+Q&A - Questions and answers about Madrid

 - I would like to know how much the Italian course costs for 24 weeks and also if the classes are face-to-face or virtual.